LethargicGuy/ArmedGeniuses/README.md

 # ArmedGeniuses
-An ethical hacking guide/site made using HTML and CSS.
+An ethical hacking guide/site made using HTML and CSS and JS.

 ### Note:
 * The feedback page has been updated to market the feedback of other people.